 Life, for me anyway, turns out to be a whole lot more complicated than just figuring out what my inner-child thinks, feels or wants.
 Sometimes I have a family full of inner children all competing for my attention and wanting their needs met.
 Is it just me?
 Or do others of you out there sometimes think your inner child must be a twin or, heaven forbid, a set if quintuplets?

 Can you see how you might have competing conflicted inner you needs and those needs are all real and all part of you?
 Sometimes the way to work with your inner child is to become an inner adult, love all the parts of you.
 Sometimes you will need to mediate between all your parts and sometimes you will need to decide which part gets its needs met just now and which part will have to wait a while.

-How about your?
-Is your inner-child an only child or are there other members to your inner family?
+How about yours?
+Is your inner-child an only child or are there other members of your inner family?

 Want to sign up for my mailing list?